 The aptly named Crafted Bar on Agmashenebeli Ave, is a cosy spot feeling unfiltered, strong-flavoured draught beer.
 As is the case in many bars in the city, the beer sold here is not available anywhere else.
 It’s a cosy place that gets really busy so you’d better be comfortable with getting up close to others.

 Just ahead of Crafted on the Beer Rating scale is Black Dog Bar, another tiny spot that has a raving fan base.
-Find this place on Lado Asatani in the old town and check out the tasty beer snacks while you sample probably the best craft beer in the city.
+Find this place on Lado Asatani in old Tbilisi town and check out the tasty beer snacks while you sample probably the best craft beer in the city.
 Black Dog Bar is also a microbrewery and offers six types of house beer.

-The Krig Brewing Co is tiny place (like most craft beer bars in the city) but packs a punch in the variety of beers on offer.
+The Krig Brewing Co is tiny place (like most craft beer bars in the capital city) but packs a punch in the variety of beers on offer.
 The owners are beer fans and will gladly chat to you about the pros and cons of every brew in their shop and beyond.
 There are about 10 or 15 types of beer on offer to suit every taste.
 Head to Samgori street and follow the smell of fermented hops.

 A trendy spot that’s conveniently located in the middle of everything, is Bauhaus bar in Dedaena park.
 During the hot summer months, sip craft beers on the outdoor space beside the river as the sun goes down.